 When plaque builds up in your mouth, it can turn into an even greater dental health threat: calculus.
 This formation, also known as tartar, is a calcified mass that adheres to your teeth.
 Calculus is classified as either supragingival or subgingival, depending on its location on your teeth.
-If left unremoved, subgingival calculus can lead to gum disease and tooth loss.
+If left unremoved, subgingival calculus can lead to gum problems and tooth loss.

 How Calculus Develops

 Plaque can harden into calculus in as little as four to eight hours.
-The average length of time for mineralization, however, is 10 to 12 days.
+The average length of time for mineralisation, however, is 10 to 12 days.
 Calcification times can vary from person to person, depending on their salivary pH and the amount of calcium and other substances in their saliva.
 Once calculus forms, it then attracts more plaque, which in time can become another layer of calcified material.

 Characteristics of Subgingival Calculus

 Tartar that accumulates on your teeth above the gumline and is easily seen by your dentist or dental hygienist is called supragingival calculus, according to the IJDHS article.
 But the tartar that forms below the gumline — and is therefore not immediately visible — is known as subgingival calculus.
-This type of calculus is usually dark brown to greenish black in color and can be detected with a dental instrument called an explorer.
+This type of calculus is usually dark brown to greenish black in colour and can be detected with a dental instrument called an explorer.

 It's important to note that, while you can clean plaque off your teeth with brushing and flossing, hard tartar can only be removed by a professional cleaning, explains the American Academy of Periodontology (AAP).
 Your dentist or dental hygienist uses special instruments that are designed to remove the calculus.